arg-tech/xaif/docs/tutorial.md

 #### Illocutionary Connections

-The final piece of the puzzle are YA-nodes.
-YA-nodes are the nodes that are constructed "in between" the TA-nodes and propositional relations
-(RA, CA, MA).
+YA-nodes are the nodes that are constructed "in between" the TA-nodes and propositional relations (RA, CA, MA).
 They are used to bound (or anchor) together pairs of arguments/text chunks/content pieces in a specific relation.
 They give a clear indication on which content pieces are grouped into the same argument.